ashwinvis/ashwinvis.github.io/content/2021-08-30-domain-name.md

 Talking about interests, did you know there are a lot of [TLDs][TLDs] (top level domain names) right now.
 Dull `.com`, `.net` TLDs of yore are old-fashioned.
 The prices can vary a lot!
-And there are lot of gotchas to be considered in choosing the "domain registrar".
+And there are a lot of gotchas to be considered in choosing the "domain registrar".
 Where to buy can be confusing to a total beginner.

-## Doing the research pre-purchase
+## Doing the pre-purchase research

-The research that I did was a bit of informal hear say in the interweb.
+The research that I did was a bit of informal hearsay in the interweb.
 For instance the [following comics by Julia Evans][b0rk] were really useful.

 ![choosing a domain registrar](https://wizardzines.com/comics/registrar/registrar.png)
 ![whois protection can](https://wizardzines.com/comics/domain-privacy/domain-privacy.png)